Center for Instructional Support

 • For the "DESE-Sponsored Early Literacy Tutoring (No Cost — Pending Funding)," is this matching the district with a program from the approved DESE list?
 Will the district have choice into which program is selected (and will there be scheduling restrictions on when in the day the tutoring can take place, and the location?

-• Yes — districts participating in the DESE-sponsored early literacy tutoring opportunity will be matched with a vendor from the approved list, based on preferences named in the interest form.
-While final matching will be facilitated by DESE, districts will be able to indicate preferences on the interest form — including preferred vendors, tutoring format, staffing model, and when and where tutoring takes place (e.g., during the day, after school, etc.).
-After initial matches are made based on the interest form, DESE will support coordination conversations between providers and districts.
+• Yes — districts participating in the DESE-sponsored early literacy tutoring opportunity will be matched with a vendor from the approved list, based on preferences named in the application form.
+While final matching will be facilitated by DESE, districts will be able to indicate preferences on the application form — including preferred vendors, tutoring format, staffing model, and when and where tutoring takes place (e.g., during the day, after school, etc.).
+After initial matches are made based on the application form, DESE will support coordination conversations between providers and districts.
 The tutoring provider and the school will collaborate to determine scheduling based on tutor availability and school needs.

 • What's the timeline on when tutoring will start given the pending funding?